dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 Thankfully, I got accepted to the local program.
 I then

 ## So, Why Did I Get My Masters Again?
 Yes, I know that quickly became a story.
-But I think it was important to show that I had a mix of motivations and circumstances that went it to my decision to get my masters degree.
+But I think it was important to show that I had a mix of motivations and circumstances that went it into my decision to get my masters degree.

 To summarize it briefly, I'll put it bulleted form.
  * I realized I wanted to know computers deeper than I was as a career software engineer